TimotheeMathieu/adastop/README.md

 # AdaStop
 Sequential testing for efficient and reliable comparison of stochastic algorithms.

 This package contains the AdaStop algorithm.
 AdaStop implements a *statistical test to adaptively choose the number of runs of stochastic algorithms* necessary to compare these algorithms and be able to rank them with a theoretically controlled family-wise error rate.
 One particular application for which AdaStop was created is to compare Reinforcement Learning algorithms.
+Please note, that what we call here *algorithm* is really *a certain implementation of an algorithm*.

 The test proceed in stages (or interims).
 First we collect $n$ performance measures for all $L$ algorithms computed on $n\times L$ different random seeds.
 Then, Adastop examines these $n\times L$ numbers and decides that some of the algorithms are different, some of them are equal, and some of them needs more data to be distinguished.
 The process then reapeats until a decision have been reached on all the algorithms.